These Pumpkin Glazed Cocktail Meatballs are the perfect party appetizer! This glazed meatball recipe can be made and kept warm in a slow cooker!

 We love meatball recipes!
 Try these popular Cheeseburger Meatballs that have the flavor of a loaded cheeseburger in one bite!
 Or check out our Turkey Apple Glazed Meatballs – coated with our famous whiskey glaze!

-A Cocktail Meatball Recipe For Parties
+Easy Glazed Cocktail Meatball Recipe

 There’s a lot of different appetizers that I consider favorites.
 Any type of meatball appetizer is one, bruschetta is another or anything really with cheese is good by me.